Arjunkalidas/fpe-nodejs/README.md

 Format-preserving encryption (FPE) addresses this issue, specifically catering to non-binary data.
 It transforms data formatted as a sequence of symbols in such a way that the encrypted data preserves the original format, including length.
 For instance, FPE can encrypt an SSN, maintaining it as a sequence of nine decimal digits.
 This capability proves valuable in scenarios where conventional encryption modes are impractical, such as legacy applications that cannot accommodate changes to data field lengths or formats.

 FPE serves various cryptographic purposes, including securing financial information, data sanitization, and transparently encrypting fields in legacy databases.
-Two FPE modes outlined in this publication, FF1 and FF3, are format-preserving, Feistel-based encryption modes.
+Two FPE modes outlined in the NIST publication are, FF1 and FF3, are format-preserving, Feistel-based encryption modes.
 FF3, equivalent to the BPS-BC component of BPS, is particularly relevant to legacy databases, instantiated with a 128-bit block cipher.
 Notably, FF2, initially included in the publication, was removed due to concerns about its expected security strength.

 These FPE modes fit within the larger FFX framework, submitted to NIST for constructing FPE mechanisms.
 Although FF1 and FF3 are not explicitly presented as instantiations of FFX parameter sets in this publication, they each employ the Feistel structure and incorporate different Feistel round functions derived from the Advanced Encryption Standard (AES) algorithm.
+FF1 is a block cipher based on a ten round Feistel cipher, whereas FF3 is eight round.

 In addition to formatted data, each FPE mode considers an additional input known as the "tweak," a changeable part of the key determining encryption and decryption functions.
 Tweaks play a crucial role, especially when the possible values for confidential data are limited.
 FF1 and FF3 offer distinct performance advantages, with FF1 supporting a broader range of protected data lengths and tweak flexibility, while FF3 achieves higher throughput due to its lower round count.